 1.17.
-Section 2 provides general recommendation on protection against considerations for the management of internal and external hazards in the operation of nuclear power plants.
+Section 2 provides general recommendation on protection against hazards in the operation of nuclear power plants.
 Section 3 focuses on the organization and responsibilities of the hazard management.
 Sections 4 and 5 provide recommendations for ensuring safety for internal and external hazards, respectively.
 Section 6 provides recommendations on the combination of internal and external hazards.
 Section 7 provides recommendations on updating the hazard management.
 Section 8 provides recommendations on material control and housekeeping on the hazard management.
 Section 9 provides recommendations on the maintenance and testing of equipment for hazard prevention, protection, mitigation and coping.
 Section 10 provides recommendations on training of personnel for hazards.
 Appendices I and II provide detailed information on technical aspects to be considered in internal hazards and external hazards, respectively.